agude/agude.github.io/_posts/2018-09-30-my_sons_words.md

 called.
 - **Google** (English): We have a few [Google Homes][google_home] in our apartment and so we say the trigger word, "Hey Google", several times a day.
 Theo quickly picked it up.
-We knew we was saying "Google" and not babbling "Gaga" because he would either point at the device or grab it and shout at it when saying it.
+We knew he was saying "Google" and not babbling "Gaga" because he would either point at the device or grab it and shout at it when saying it.
 - **Cookie** (Spanish): Theo's first word in Spanish was "Cookie".
 We can